siddhartha-gadgil/algebraic-topology-2022/content/details.md

 Assignments will be submitted through Teams.
 There are Teams apps available for Windows, Linux (Debian/Ubuntu and Redhat), Mac, Android and iOS.

 I would encourage using the Teams chat to ask questions whenever needed.

+##### Prerecorded and live lectures

+We will be using some prerecorded lectures as part of the course.
+The [schedule for February](february/) and links are posted.

+#### Midterm I

+Midterm I will be an _oral examination_ which is based on assignments.
+This means that there will be individual Teams meetings with each student with questions that are from the assignments, but seeking more details, or are closely related to the assignments.
+The exam will be for __20% of the composite score__.

+The oral examinations are tentatively on Tuesday, February 22 and Thursday, February 24, though if possible they will be shifted to a single day (one of these two days).